liquidprompt/liquidprompt/docs/functions/data.rst

    Returns an integer percentage of the current battery level.

-   If the the threshold is not surpassed, the battery level is still returned.
+   If the threshold is not surpassed, the battery level is still returned.

    The threshold is configured with :attr:`LP_BATTERY_THRESHOLD`.